Animal Bites & Rabies

 Reporting an Animal Bite

-State and local rules and regulations require all animal bites, scratches and exposure incidents to be reported to the Board of Health within 24 hours.
+State and local rules and regulations require all animal bites, scratches and exposure incidents to be reported to the Board of Health within 24 hours, as stated in Ohio Administrative Code 3701-3-28.
 The Ashtabula County Health Department is open from 8:00 am to 4:30pm, Monday thru Friday at (440) 576-6010 option 3.

 To report an incident, please have this information ready: